10 Tips On Finding Peace In A Noisy World

 Most experts agree consistent, regular exposure to noise over 85 decibels can cause hearing loss – that is like the sound of a vacuum cleaner; however music at concerts and on Ipods is often considerably louder.
 Even brief exposure to loud noises can damage the inner ear.

 Noise damages the sensory cells and nerve endings in the inner ear.
 Initially, if the noise is limited, some of the damage is reversible.
 However, over time the sensory cells and nerve endings are lost, and since they are not capable of regeneration the damage may become permanent.
-We often discount the effects of noise because it is invisible, but noise exposure has not only been linked to hearing loss but also increased stress levels and related health issues that affect hormones, heart health, respiratory responses and foetal development.
+We often discount the effects of noise because it is invisible, but noise exposure has not only been linked to hearing loss but also increased stress levels and related health issues that affect hormones, heart health, respiratory responses, and fetal development.

 Here are some simple ways to protect your ears, keep your sanity and keep your stress levels down:

-1. Crack down on the Boombox
+1. Crackdown on the Boombox

 If you have teenagers at home, encourage them to use headphones when they are listening to loud music – it they insist on listening to loud music that’s their business, but you don’t have to be driven to distraction by their music too!
 You could also let them know that if they listen to sound at 85Db for several hours per day chances are they will need a hearing aid by the time they’re 50 or 60.